+They are moving toward a more “sustainable” viticulture regime, and no herbicides are used for the majority of their parcels.
 The grapes are cold-fermented for 15 days in 100% stainless steel tanks.
-After several months aging on its fine lees, the wine is fined, filtered and bottled at the domaine.
+After several months aging on the fine lees, the wines are fined, filtered and bottled at the domaine.